-This report corresponds to the period from 1 October to 31 October 2017.
+This report corresponds to the period from 1 December to 31 December 2017.

-This month we see an increase of 7% in attack activity from prior month and a increase of 9% in critical attacks over the prior month with several attacks of more than one hour of duration.
-Most attacks are targeting multiple ports followed by port 23 (telnet) and port 1433 (ms-sql), attacks; this is consistent with the previous month.
-We note that approximately 53% of the attacks this month are coming from GLESEC's tracked "known threat sources".
+This month we see a decrease of 161% in attack activity from prior month and an increase of 91% in critical attacks over the prior month with several attacks of more than one hour of duration.
+This may be in part due to the fact that for a week we did not have visibility of attacks thru Bridgeton which is the most active of the two sites.
+This occurred due to the process of upgrade and reversing the upgrade of the Radware DefensePro system.
+Most attacks are targeting multiple ports followed by port 1433 (ms-sql) and port 23 (telnet), attacks.

-The geographical distribution of the attacks this month is: Russian Federation, United States, China, Netherlands, Ukraine, United Kingdom, India, France, Brazil and Japan.
-The biggest the attacks on your site are from Russian Federation, originating approx. 34.25% of total attacks this month.
+The geographical distribution of the attacks this month is: Russian Federation, United States, Chile, China, Netherlands Germany, United Kingdom, France, Ukraine, and Brazil.
+The biggest attacks on your site are from Russian Federation, originating approx. 31.65% of total attacks for this month.

-The bulk of the attacks, 84.26% are packet anomalies which are specifically crafted to target firewalls and other network infrastructure.
+The bulk of the attacks, 75.69 % are packet anomalies which are specifically crafted to target firewalls and other network infrastructure.
 These are usually a more active reconnaissance stage in which after foot printing to gain an idea of the network structure is now actively crafting attacks against identified targets.
 The DefensePro is able to recognize and block this type of attack effectively.

-There are 2 out of 125 vulnerable hosts.
-The vulnerabilities in October are 8 medium vulnerabilities and 4 low to a total of 12 total.
+There are 6 vulnerable hosts out of 59 hosts.
+The vulnerabilities in December are 17 medium vulnerabilities and 7 low to a total of 22 total.